Skyler-Morgan/M2AFNet/README.md

 Copy octa-500_ground_truth \ OCTA-500 \ OCTA3M \ Text labels.xlsx to OCTA-300 \.

-The processing of datasets in the dataprocess.py

-lib：

-The lib package is some data reading code！

 # Code run！
 Bscan is the code execution for Bscan slicing.